Indonesian Food, Culture and Community

-Tamarind, turmeric, and shrimp paste balance flavors and spiciness in dishes and the sweet notes of peanut satay and coconut add smoothness to key Javanese dishes, making for unforgettable sauces such as the peanut sauce, gado gado.
+Tamarind, turmeric, and shrimp paste balance flavors and spiciness in dishes, and the sweet notes of peanut satay and coconut add smoothness to key Javanese dishes, making for unforgettable sauces such as the spicy peanut sauce, gado gado which goes over a kind of mixed salad.
+Fried or sliced shallots are often served over dishes.

 What the Javanese Eat

-In Asia, people feel strongly that a contented, full and satisfied feeling occurs if a meal contains rice.
+In Asia, people feel strongly that a contented, full, and satisfied feeling occurs if a meal contains rice.
 Whilst this holds true in Indonesia, other starches often substitute for rice in many places in Indonesia, especially noodles which are used extensively in Indonesian dishes as well as cassava.
 The goddess of rice, Shri Dewi is honored by the Javanese by ensuring that they eat all the rice placed on their plates.
+Rice is processed as either ketupat or lontong.

 The particular meats, seafood, and plants are grown on the island are unsurprisingly present in everyday dishes.
-Water buffalo, eels, yams, jasmine, jackfruit, eggs and fresh-water fish have been a part of traditional Javanese cuisine and continue to give Javanese dishes unique flavors.
+Water buffalo, eels, yams, jasmine, jackfruit, eggs, and fresh-water fish have been a part of traditional Javanese cuisine and continue to give Javanese dishes unique flavors.
+Steamed rice, as well as tofu or tempeh, are served on the side.
 Leftovers constitute dinner later that evening.

+A proper meal also has to contain a number of dishes and this is also common in Asia (otherwise it’s a snack!).
 A proper meal also has to contain a number of dishes and this is also common in Asia (otherwise it’s a snack!)
-Meat (not pork) and fish, vegetables, rice, and soup would be the minimum dishes to make up a satisfactory meal.
+Meat such as beef, mutton, or chicken (but not pork) and fish, vegetables, rice, and soup would be the minimum dishes to make up a satisfactory meal.
 In the image below you can see me tucking into such a midday meal on a weekday (all this, just for me!)

 Indonesian Food Culture: Typical Javanese dishes